-Table 1 shows that the Monthly Demand Cost True-up Mechanism reduced Xcel's underrecovery due to weather conditions during the 2004-2005, 2005-2006, 2009-2010, 2011-2012, and 2015-2016 True-up Years.
-Over-recovery of costs were similarly reduced during the true-up years of 2007-2008, 2008-2009, 2010-2011, 2013-2014, and 2014-2015.
-The over-recovery beyond that which would have occurred in the True-up year of 2006-2007 was due to large capacity release credits that Xcel failed to incorporate and to capacity releases that occurred after the PGA for that month was calculated (see discussion above regarding Docket No. G002/M-08-456).
+Table 1 shows that the Monthly Demand Cost True-up Mechanism reduced Xcel's over- or underrecovery due to weather conditions during all but the 2006-2007 and 2012-2013 true-up years.
+The Department notes that the over-recovery beyond that which would have occurred in the True-up year of 2006-2007 was due to large capacity release credits that Xcel failed to incorporate and to capacity releases that occurred after the PGA for that month was calculated (see discussion above regarding Docket No. G002/M-08-456).
 Moreover, in its comments on Docket No. G002/M-11-203 the Department showed that if it were not for the capacity release issues, the mechanism would have resulted in a reduction in the demand-cost recovery for the 2006-2007 true-up year.

-The over-recovery increase due to the mechanism in 2012-2013 was primarily the result of extreme weather that occurred at the end of the True-up year.
-Xcel noted that an abnormally cold 2013 spring lead to increased sales and thus an over-recovery of demand costs late in the True-up year, which could not be resolved due the time remaining in the True-up year and the caps on the size of adjustments that may be made.
-This matter was further discussed in the Company's 2014 variance filing, as well as in the Department's comments.
-Xcel stated that the caps are appropriate in the mechanism and that overall the mechanism successfully performs as designed, even if extreme weather at the end of the true-up year can cause an increase in demand-cost over-recovery.
+The over-recovery increase due to the mechanism in 2012-2013 was primarily the result of extreme weather that occurred at the end of the true-up year.
+Xcel noted that an abnormally cold 2013 spring lead to increased sales and thus an over-recovery of demand costs late in the true-up year, which could not be resolved due the time remaining in the true-up year and the caps on the size of adjustments that may be made.
+This matter was further discussed in the Company's 2014 variance filing, as well as in the Department's comments.2 Xcel stated that the caps are appropriate in the mechanism and that overall the mechanism successfully performs as designed, even if extreme weather at the end of the true-up year can cause an increase in demand-cost over-recovery.
 The Department agrees with Xcel that the caps are appropriate and should remain in place to prevent possible rate shock as a result of abnormal weather.

-&lt;sup>2 Docket No. G002/M-14-171
+2 Docket No. G002/M-14-171

 Moreover, the mechanism has no effect on the total recovery of demand costs; if the mechanism did not exist, then the amount brought forward to the annual true-up would simply be larger.
-But by reducing the size of the amount to be trued up, the mechanism brings about a timelier match of demand costs and demand-cost recovery.
-Therefore the Department concludes that the mechanism has been effective and is useful even if extreme weather toward the end of the true-up year can disrupt the mechanism.
+However, by reducing the size of the amount to be trued up, the mechanism brings about a timelier match of demand costs and demand-cost recovery.
+Therefore, the Department concludes that the mechanism has been effective and is useful even if extreme weather toward the end of the true-up year can disrupt the advantages of the mechanism.